fbardos/website/content/opendata/statatlas_export.md

 Title: Mass export data from STATATLAS
 Date: 2024-05-26
+Modified: 2024-10-02
 Slug: statatlas-export

 ![STATATLAS Thumbnail](../images/statatlas_thumbnail.png)

-These days, I find it difficult to compare different municipalities with eachother.
+I find it difficult to compare different municipalities with eachother in Switzerland.
 The Federal Statistical Office (BFS) does publish many data, but it is hard to collect various data from

 * a) each municipality in Swizterland (location)